kaloyanTry/jsCoding/README.md

 # jsCoding
 This is a js coding project.
-All files and code is mine and represent js practices, exercise coding.
+All projects' files and code are mine and represent js practices, exercise coding.